Searching for Privacy Risks in LLM Agents via Simulation: Simulation Results Analysis

-For different attack agent backbone models, we calculate step-wise leak rates: whether privacy leakage occurs in the defender's first action, second action, and so forth (Table \ref{tab:leak_rate_percent}).
-Models from the same family (\texttt{gpt-4.1-nano}, \texttt{gpt-4.1-mini}, \texttt{gpt-4.1}) demonstrate similar first-step leak rates.
-However, more capable models apply more persistent pressure on defenders, leading to higher leak rates in subsequent actions and demonstrating how multi-turn privacy risks naturally emerge from enhanced backbone model capabilities. \texttt{gemini-2.5-flash}, from a different model family, exhibits similar multi-turn attack capabilities as \texttt{gpt-4.1-mini} while performing poorly in first-step attacks.
+\textbf{Multi-turn Attack Capability} For different attack agent backbone models, we calculate step-wise leak rates: whether privacy leakage occurs in the defender's first action, second action, and so forth (Table \ref{tab:leak_rate_percent}).
+Models from the same family (\texttt{gpt\textsubscript{4.1-nano}}, \texttt{gpt\textsubscript{4.1-mini}}, \texttt{gpt\textsubscript{4.1}}) demonstrate similar first-step leak rates.
+However, more capable models apply more persistent pressure on defenders, leading to higher leak rates in subsequent actions.
+This demonstrates that multi-turn attack capability naturally emerges from enhanced backbone models.
+Interestingly, \texttt{gemini\textsubscript{flash}} exhibits similar multi-turn attack capabilities as \texttt{gpt\textsubscript{4.1-mini}} while performing poorly in first-step attacks.